pwallace/ia-templatizer/README.md

 ## Overview

-**IA Templatizer** is a robust command-line tool for batch-generating metadata CSV files for Internet Archive workflows.
+**IA Templatizer** is a command-line tool for batch-generating metadata CSV files for Internet Archive workflows.
 It applies a user-defined metadata template (JSON) to an input CSV, filling in missing fields, generating standardized identifiers, expanding repeatable fields, and validating metadata.
 The output is a new CSV formatted for compatibility with Internet Archive CLI tools and Python library.

 This tool is designed for a wide range of archival materials, including historical photographs, scanned texts, audio/video, and born-digital data.